griffinsurett/Astro-Webite-Generator/Astro-Site-Generator/src/content/projects/project-alpha.md

 featuredImage: "/assets/transparent-bg-pronto.png"
 ---

-Detailed description of Project Alpha, its features, and impact.
+Detailed description of Project Alpha, its features, and impacts.